casaluca/SkyMapper/README.md

 Data access
 -------------------------------------------------------
-The catalogue will be soon uploaded on the [SkyMapper](http://skymapper.anu.edu.au/) pages to allow queries, and available here, as fits or csv.
+The catalogue will be soon uploaded on the [SkyMapper](http://skymapper.anu.edu.au/) pages to allow queries, and linked here, as fits or csv.
 Follow this space, or just drop me an email!
 If you use it, please cite Casagrande et al. (2018).

 The catalogue contains SkyMapper ['object_id'](http://skymapper.anu.edu.au/table-browser/), Gaia ['source_id'](https://gaia.aip.de/metadata/gdr2/gaia_source/), effective temperatures 'Teff', metallicities '[Fe/H]' and their uncertainties 'e_Teff', 'e_[Fe/H]'.